Honey and Lemon: Two Simple Lemonades to Make Right Now

 Tip

-You can reduce the amount of ingredients while maintaining the proportions: for 1 liter of water, use 1-2 lemons and 85-100 g of honey (adjust the acidity and sweetness to taste).
+To scale down while keeping proportions: for 1 liter of water, use 1–2 lemons and 85–100 g of honey.
+Adjust acidity and sweetness to taste.

 Photo: pixabay.com